 - Make sure the deadline is reasonable.
 Make it at very least one week and a half from the moment you send the invitations.
-As the deadline approaches, you can send any expert who hasn’t replied a gentle reminder that they still have time to contribute.
+As the deadline approaches, you can send to the experts who hasn’t replied a gentle reminder that they still have time to contribute.
 They may have intended to reply but forgotten to do so.

 When you receive an answer add it in a document with the answer along with the bio, picture and social profiles of the contributor.
 You may also create a post on your blog and add the answer directly one by one as long as you receive it.

 Don’t forget to update your spreadsheet of participants so you will have a clear picture of who did send the contributions and who didn’t.
 Also, send immediately a thank you email to the contributor.
 Add that you will let them know when the roundup is live.

 The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually respond as well.